pivotal/docs-tap/convention-service/about.md

 You can use all the metadata details of an image when evaluating workloads.
 To see the metadata details, use the docker CLI command `docker image inspect IMAGE`.

-> **Note:** Depending on how the image was built, metadata might not be available to reliably identify the image type and match the criteria for a given Convention Server.
+> **Note:** Depending on how the image was built, metadata might not be available to reliably identify the image type and match the criteria for a given convention server.
 Images built with Cloud Native Buildpacks reliably include rich descriptive metadata.
 Images built by some other process may not include the same metadata.